TheRandMan/VoodooPS2/README.md

 VoodooPS2-Chromebook
 ====================

 **NOTE:** This is a modified version of VoodooPS2Controller for Chromebooks running MacOS.
-It enabled keyboard backlight control and maps the top row keys to the following:
+It enables keyboard backlight control and maps the top row keys to the following:

 | On Keyboard          | Mapped to      |